GuglioIsStupid/LOVEPower/README.md

-# LÖVEPower
+# LÖVEPower (Revamp Branch)

+This is the revamp branch of LÖVEPower

+This branch is created to improve the current codebase (because it sucks currently) and update it to newer things.

 A "port" of LÖVE2D to the Wii.
 Based off of [WiiLove](https://github.com/HTV04/WiiLove)

-PR's are heavily appreaciated!
+PR's are heavily appreciated!
 I'm still new to this stuff

 Want support?
 Join the [Discord Server](https://discord.gg/wqkQxKNNu5)